Need to talk? Call 1800 882 436.

 Key facts

-• Slow progress in labour is when your labour takes longer than expected.
+• Slow progress in labour is when your labour takes longer than expected and can happen during any stage.

-• It may sometimes be called 'failure to progress' or 'prolonged labour'.
+• Slow progress of labour may sometimes be called 'prolonged labour'.

-• When you're in labour, your healthcare team will monitor your progress.
+• When you are in labour, your healthcare team will monitor your progress and your baby's wellbeing.

 Slow progress in labour is when your labour takes longer than expected.
-It may sometimes be called 'failure to progress' or 'prolonged labour'.
+It is sometimes called 'prolonged labour'.

 When does slow progress in labour happen?

-Slow progress in labour can happen at any stage of your labour.
+Slow progress in labour can happen during the active first stage and the second stage of your labour.

 First stage of labour

 The first stage of labour is when your cervix softens and dilates (opens).
-It includes:
+There are 2 parts to this stage:

-1. the latent phase (early labour where your cervix dilates up to 5cm)
+1. the latent phase — early labour where your cervix begins to dilate.

-2. the active phase (when you are having regular, painful contractions and your cervix opens from 5cm to fully dilated at 10cm)
+2. the active phase — you have regular, painful contractions and your cervix opens to 10cm (fully dilated).

-The length of the latent phase can vary a lot between women.
+The length of the latent phase can vary a lot between people.

 The active phase may take up to:

-• 18 hours if it's your first baby
+• 8 to 18 hours if you are having your first baby

-• 12 hours if you've had a baby before
+• 5 to 12 hours if you have had a baby before

 Second stage of labour